Asilver-jpg/Rails-Practice-Code-Challenge-Travelatr-nyc-web-030920/README.md

 Destination:

 1. Users should be able to see a destination profile page.
-On this page, a user should see:
-	- The most recent 5 posts written about this destination
+On this page, a user should see: x The most recent 5 posts written about this destination
 	- A link to a featured post (this destination's post with the most likes)
 	- The average age of all unique bloggers who have written about this destination.